RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 During further development it is essential to design the system in such a way, that switching from Firebase to an alternative, a different server and authentication service, does not incur large infrastructural cost.
 There may be other viable alternatives, so we should design in such a way that switching from Firebase to alt doesn't incur large infrastructural cost.

+##Glossary
+Below are defined a list of commonly used terms that are especially esoteric to the Hestia Web system architecture.

+* *Controller*: The local Hestia Server in a user's house.
+The controller simply runs the Hestia Server previously developed by the client, and has a unique IP address and port number.

+* *Peripheral*: A peripheral is any device which can be connected to the Hestia system via a plugin.
+For example, a Phillips Hue light bulb would constitute a peripheral.

+* *User*: A user is someone who has installed a Hestia controller in their home, and accesses the website to control their system.

 # TO DO
 Have not discussed 2m concurrent users requirement